It’s important to consider healthy road trip food ideas whenever you set off in your car to a new destination.

 When you’re planning a road trip, it’s important to consider how much food you’ll need.
 This is often correlated with how long you’ll be on the road.

 If you’re going on a long trip, such as driving around Europe, you’ll need a cooler.
-This way you can store food such as fruit, vegetables, which will go off, saving you a lot of money.
+This way you can store food such as fruit, and vegetables, which will go off, saving you a lot of money.

-It’s also important to stock up on healthy snacks such as nuts and fruit.
 You can keep this with you while you’re driving and they will keep you fueled for longer and keep you from being tempted to drop into cafes and fast food joints you may come across.

 If you’re going on a long trip that could last a couple of months, being able to refrigerate your food is a must.
 The best way is to take a cooler box with you and fill it with ice packs.
 Another option is to use a mini-fridge attached to the car battery, but this will drain it over the long run.